 The next day, Ms. Sneed’s class was ready to look at some cells.
 “As you can see on your lab sheet, you’ll be viewing animal and plant cells.
 Let’s read the directions together.”

 Ms. Sneed demonstrated how to set up a dry mount slide.
-“I’ll be in charge of the onion and the iodine,” she said.
+“You will work in your science lab groups,” she said.
+“However,I’ll be in charge of the onion and the iodine.
 Come to me when you’re ready for them.”

 Then she walked over to a table where all the materials were displayed.
 “Number ones come up for the water and eyedroppers.”
 One student from each group approached the table.
 Ms. Sneed called more numbers and materials, and soon, all materials were distributed.